-Careless Driving
+Careless Driving Charge Ontario

-What is Careless Driving Ontario?
+What is Careless Driving in Ontario?

 What is Considered Careless Driving in Ontario?

-• following too close;
+• following too closely;

 • trying to make a turn at an intersection before the amber light signal turns red;